bthndmn12/bthndmn12.github.io/_posts/2024-06-29-landau-net.md

 ## The Inspiration: Ginzburg-Landau Theory

-At the heart of our experimental neural network lies the Ginzburg-Landau theory, a powerful framework originally developed to describe superconductivity and other phase transitions in physical systems.
+At the heart of experimental neural network lies the Ginzburg-Landau theory, a powerful framework originally developed to describe superconductivity and other phase transitions in physical systems.
 But what does superconductivity have to do with neural networks, you might ask?

 The key insight is this: both superconducting systems and neural networks can be thought of as complex systems trying to find optimal configurations.
 In superconductors, it's about finding the state of lowest energy.
 In neural networks, it's about finding the configuration that best fits the data.

 ## The Custom Loss Function: A Physics-Inspired Approach

-Inspired by the Ginzburg-Landau free energy functional, we've designed a custom loss function for our network:
+Inspired by the Ginzburg-Landau free energy functional, we've designed a custom loss function for this network:

 $$
 \mathcal{L}( \phi, \text{target} ) = \left| \text{mean} \left( \alpha (\phi_{\text{norm}} - \text{target}_{\text{norm}})^2 - \gamma (\phi_{\text{norm}} - \text{target}_{\text{norm}})^4 + 0.5 \left( \frac{\partial \phi_{\text{norm}}}{\partial x} \right)^2 \right) \right|